 25.3.1 Smaller bargaining units may have more than one steward per district.
-To establishing chief stewards, however, the district, rather than the number of stewards, will be the deciding factor.
+For the purpose of establishing chief stewards, however, the district, rather than the number of stewards, will be the deciding factor.

 25.4 NUMBER OF CHIEF STEWARDS - MORE THAN 10 STEWARD/ DISTRICTS